The Note

 “Please tell me you caught up on Spy Spinners last night?”

 I grab my chemistry book and slam my locker shut.
 “Yeah, no, I’m uh,” I glance down the hallway.
 Today was supposed to be the day but my confidence is shot.
 What would I say, anyway?
-A girl like Stacey isn’t going to want my stupid letter.
+A girl like Madison isn’t going to want my stupid letter.
 And she’s never going to talk to me.
 No girl is.

 The deal was that we have to watch the new shows together, but I’ve been preoccupied.
-We walk down the hallway, like we always do, Lilly jabbering on with the recap.
+We walk down the hallway, like we always do, Lily jabbering on with the recap.
 I’m hardly listening, still trying to drum up some courage when she waves her hands in front of me.
 “Josh.
 Earth to Josh.”

 “Huh?”

-“Hey, um… if you really want Stacey’s attention,” she looks around, then bites her lip the way she does when she’s up on the high dive at the pool.
+She reaches into her pocket.
+“Hey, um… if you really want Madison’s attention…” She looks around, bites her lip the way she does when she’s up on the high dive at the pool.
 Her eyes are wide and something is different.
 I think she’s wearing mascara.
-She thrusts a note into my palm.
+She thrusts a warm note into my palm.
 “Give her something like this.”

 “I think she likes you, Josh.”

-Leave a Reply
+Leave a comment

 Create a free website or blog at WordPress.com.